ErichDylus/API3/forms/Grant Agreement.md

 b.
 Each Party agrees to defend, indemnify and hold harmless the other Party against any and all liabilities, claims, suits, losses, damages and expenses, including reasonable attorney's fees, incurred by or asserted against the indemnified Party to the extent caused by the acts or omissions of the indemnifying Party in connection with the performance of Services under this Agreement.

 c.
 API3 hereby acknowledges and agrees that Party A has made no express warranties concerning the Services.
 It is solely API3’s responsibility to determine whether the Services will suit API3’s needs or goals.
 THE SERVICES ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
 API3, TO THE FULLEST EXTENT PERMITTED BY LAW, HEREBY DISCLAIMS AND API3 HEREBY WAIVES ALL WARRANTIES BY PARTY A, INCLUDING, BUT NOT LIMITED TO, ALL IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND WARRANTIES OF NON-INFRINGEMENT OF THIRD PARTY RIGHTS IN CONNECTION WITH THE SERVICES.
 PARTY A DOES NOT WARRANT, AND API3 HEREBY WAIVES ANY WARRANTY, THAT THE SERVICES WILL YIELD ANY PARTICULAR RESULTS OR SUCCESSFUL OUTCOMES.
 PARTY A DOES NOT MAKE ANY WARRANTY AND API3 HEREBY WAIVES ANY AND ALL WARRANTIES AS TO THE RESULTS OBTAINED FROM THE SERVICES.

-d.
-LIMITATION OF LIABILITY: PARTY A SHALL NOT BE LIABLE FOR ANY LOST PROFITS OR CONSEQUENTIAL, EXEMPLARY, INCIDENTAL OR PUNITIVE DAMAGES (INCLUDING, WITHOUT LIMITATION, IN CONNECTION WITH THE SERVICES PROVIDED HEREUNDER, REGARDLESS OF THE FORM OF ACTION, WHETHER IN CONTRACT OR IN TORT, INCLUDING NEGLIGENCE, AND REGARDLESS OF WHETHER SUCH DAMAGES ARE REASONABLY FORESEEABLE.

 8.	**Assignment**.
 Neither Party will voluntarily, or by operation of law, assign or otherwise transfer its obligations under this Agreement without the prior written consent of the other Party.